install.packages(c("tidyverse", "haven", "labelled", ",tools", "rstudioapi", "skimr", "DT"))This notebook inspects Stata (.dta) files. Unlike simple text formats, Stata files are self-describing binary containers that bundle raw data with extensive metadata.

 Code

-Quantify “metadata richness” and archival readiness.
-Our objective is to extract embedded variable labels and “Extended Missing Values” (e.g., .a, .b) to ensure the dataset remains contextually usable after preservation.
+Quantify metadata richness and archival readiness.
+We want to extract embedded variable labels and “Extended Missing Values” (e.g., .a, .b) to ensure the dataset remains contextually usable.

 Proprietary lock-in is a primary concern.
 Furthermore, Stata’s unique extended missing values are frequently lost when files are blindly converted to CSV, leading to data degradation if not properly documented.